 Fact: It will not be an easy walkthrough initially.
 It takes around 3-5 years to accomplish a good salary package and approximately 10-12 years to reach the highest position and bag the highest salary package.

-Explanation: If you search on the internet and newspapers, you will not run short of advertisements exaggerating the salary packages the seafarer fresher earns at sea while working on Merchant navy ships.
+Explanation: If you search on the internet and in newspapers, you will not run short of advertisements exaggerating the salary packages the seafarer fresher earns at sea while working on Merchant navy ships.

-While merchant navy careers are high paying compared to the land jobs, advertisements tend to mislead aspirants by claiming wildly inaccurate figures.
+While merchant navy careers are high paying compared to land jobs, advertisements tend to mislead aspirants by claiming wildly inaccurate figures.

 Over the past few years, merchant navy selection criteria and packages have gone through a lot of change and in order to earn the highest salary package, you will have to aim for the highest position, and for that, it would need at least 7-10 years.

-Don’t fall for the fake promises because it will only end up hurting your expectations.
+Don’t fall for the fake promises because they will only end up hurting your expectations.
 Just like in any other field, the merchant navy also demands the workers to gain experience and rise in ranks to gain a good amount of money.